The Science of Anger: How Your Brain Hijacks You (and How to Take Back Control)

 We often think of anger as a mental or emotional issue, but the body carries its scars too.

-Each time, it braces for battle.
+And every single time without fail, it braces for battle.

 The Hidden Triggers Beneath the Surface

-Anger rarely appears out of nowhere.
+Anger also rarely appears out of nowhere.

 More often, it is the mask worn by other emotions: fear, grief, shame, exhaustion.